shirlymanor/TakePhoto/README.md

 # TakePhoto
-Take photo/ choose from library and save photo with swift 3
+**Take photo, choose from library and save photo with swift 3

 To create a take a photo view controller:
 First add: